 Scalping trading strategy is focused on near-constant short-term gains.
-By definition, scalping utilises the shortest allowable time frame to conduct as many profitable trades as possible.
-Basically, a trader buys or sells shares and then sells them a few cents higher or lower in several seconds or minutes, rarely – hours.
-By taking advantage of dozens or hundreds of small fluctuations in the price of an investment a scalping trader can return profits even if the asset declines overall.
+By definition, scalping uses the shortest allowable time frame to conduct as many profitable trades as possible.
+Basically, a trader buys or sells shares and then sells them a few cents higher or lower in several seconds or minutes, rarely by hours.
+By taking advantage of dozens or hundreds of small fluctuations in the price of an investment, a scalping trader can return profits, even if the asset declines overall.

 How does scalping work?

 Scalping trading is the strategy of adding many small trades together, from 10 to hundreds, to achieve a profit.
 Basically, you have set gain/loss percentages which automatically trigger a trade.
 In the simplest form, scalping traders are trying to achieve more positive than negative trades in as short a time period as possible.

 Scalping tips typically emphasise using an extremely low loss margin to reduce any fluctuation risk.
 This means as soon as a loss is incurred, even at a very small amount, the investment instrument is divested.
 The gain margin may be slightly higher but is still quite small and the investment is sold as soon as the gain is realised.

 By capitalising on incremental movements in price and reducing risk by containing losses, scalping traders look to profit on the cumulative total of all daily trades and do not spend large amounts of time researching long-term market trends.

 - Scalping is a risky strategy.
 However, scalping trading rarely leaves capital in the market overnight, and by executing a large number of trades exposure to large downturns in the market is reduced;

 - Scalping trading offers constant opportunity to the right trader.
 Even in times of economic downturn as capital flees, there are opportunities as investments, such as casinos, alcohol or gold, can increase;